kevgo/atalanta/README.md

 This installs a binary called `a` into the `~/.cargo/bin` folder.
 Please add it to your `$PATH`.

-Install the auto-completions for [Fish shell](https://fishshell.com) into _~/.config/fish/completions/atalanta.fish_:
+Install the auto-completions for [Fish shell](https://fishshell.com):

 ```
 a --install-fish-completions
 ```

-If you don't want to create this file, you can also configure autocompletions for the current shell:
+This creates a file _~/.config/fish/completions/atalanta.fish_.
+If you don't want to create this file, you can also configure autocompletions for the current
+shell:

 ```
 a --print-fish-completions | source